10 hot tips for professional drivers in 2023

-This summer is exceptionally hot.
+This summer is sweltering.
 This week, almost all of Canada is experiencing high temperatures caused by the influx of hot and dry tropical air from the southwest.
 How to cope with the heat on the way?

 1. More concentration on the road.

 Professional drivers are trained professionals behind the wheel, while everyone else is trained Amateurs at best.
-Even if it is sometimes difficult, professional drivers should remain calm even in critical situations, because they drive vehicles weighing up to 40 tons and take on more responsibility.
+Even if it is sometimes difficult, proficient drivers should remain calm even in critical situations because they drive up to 40 tons and take on more responsibility.

 2. Avoid distraction.